-Offseason notes: The Sun Belt loses Western Kentucky to CUSA and brings in Appalachian State and Georgia Southern from the FCS ranks, and welcomes Idaho and New Mexico State.
+The Sun Belt loses Western Kentucky to CUSA and brings in Appalachian State and Georgia Southern from the FCS, while also welcoming Idaho and New Mexico State.
 The Vandals and Aggies operated as Independent FBS programs in 2013 after the WAC dropped football.
 Both were formerly Sun Belt members from 2001-2004.

 Last year, CUSA siphoned off FAU, FIU, Middle Tennessee and North Texas while the Sun Belt replenished with Texas State from the WAC and former FCS member Georgia State.

-Arkansas State, UL-L, UL-M are the only schools that have been in the conference every year since its inaugural 2001 campaign.
+Along with Arkansas State, UL-L and UL-M are the only schools that have been in the conference every year since its inaugural 2001 campaign.

 North Carolina offensive coordinator Blake Anderson was named the new head coach on December 19, becoming the 5th different head coach, and 7th coaching change, in 40 games when ASU kicks off its 2014 season.
 Steve Roberts was there for 9 years before resigning after the 2010 season with a 45-63 mark.